FasterXML/jackson-docs/README.md

 # Misc other

-* [Old Jackson home](http://jackson.codehaus.org) is still occasionally linked to from various places -- please DO NOT link from new documentation.
-* [Jackson Git Hub](../../../jackson/) is the...
+* [Jackson Github Hub](../../../jackson/) is the...
 The Hub for all stuff, including this project.